 January retail turnover climbed by 2.9 percent month-on-month, supporting predictions by the HDE industry association, which had forecast a 1.5-percent increase in sales for the whole of 2015, following a 1.8-percent rise in the previous year.

-.
+Current indicators have revealed an upward trend.
 GfK market researchers say Germans' spending mood hasn't been so good for a long time, with the group's consumer confidence barometer at a level not reached since October 2001.

 Retailers have profited from a very robust labor market in Europe's powerhouse, with Germany currently posting the lowest jobless rate in the 19-member eurozone.